cs50spring2021/nuggets-info/README.md

 (Indeed, when following the git-flow approach, your *main* branch should always contain a clean, submittable, runnable program.)
 My first server did little more than parse its arguments and exit zero on success, non-zero with error messages on an invalid command-line. *Commit.*
 Then I added code to initialize a grid, print it out, and exit. *Commit.*
-Then I added a loop to read a line from stdin, and handle it as if it were a message from a player; at first, it could handle only "QUIT". *Commit.*
+Then I added a loop to read a line from stdin, and handle it as if it were a message from a client; at first, it could handle only "QUIT". *Commit.*
 Later I added networking.
 And so forth.